 Again, not a single tear.

 Uncle didn't hold it against me at all, remarkably enough.
-He just pulled away, and ruffled my hair like he usually did after I completed a painting.
+He just pulled away and ruffled my hair like he usually did when he praised me for an accomplishment.

 It didn't seem real.

 All these people, the tears, the mahogany casket my father was in, and the portrait of my father beside it.
 In between all the hugging and greeting, I looked at the portrait, and peered into the blue eyes of my father, struggling to grasp onto this reality.
 I kept thinking: This has to be some joke.
 He can't be gone.
 He's probably at home, hiding, waiting for me to find him.